litprog/litprog/lit/13_touchy_feely_pitch.md

 With automated testing, when using a continuous integration environment, members of the project who are not intimately involved in the details of the code-base can gain some insight into the health of the codebase.
 Programmers who diligently write tests with high coverage can keep themselves honest and the temptation to cut corners is either kept in check or at the very least exposed.
 If coverage goes down, if builds are failing and if deployments are happening anyway, then all of this may be justified in the context of a project, but it is a sure sign of degeneration in the standards of the project and may reduce the long-run viability of the project.

 Literate programming offers a similar kind of exposure.
-Programmers who express the intent, the abstractions, the work-arounds and the trade-offs in plain english, who express ideas that are not expressed in the code, will keep themselves more honest as they can assume that their peers will not simply gloss over an undocumented and cryptic part of the codebase.
-If they simply hack together some code and only half understand what it's actually doing, then the lack of or incoherence of documentation will more readilly expose the degraded health and long-run viability of the project.
+Programmers who express the intent, the abstractions, the workarounds and the trade-offs in plain English, who express ideas that are not expressed in the code, will keep themselves more honest as they can assume that their peers will not simply gloss over an undocumented and cryptic part of the codebase.
+If they simply hack together some code and only half understand what it's actually doing, then the lack of or incoherence of documentation will more readily expose the degraded health and long-run viability of the project.

 ### Sync vs Async Communication